AndresNamm/study/probability/normal_distribution.md

 with formula
 ![image](https://user-images.githubusercontent.com/21141607/164603548-75e11d35-5f8a-4373-a85f-9bee3bd2814e.png)

 1. by deducting mean from X we are centralizing the distribution to 0.
-Previously the mean was $\mu$ but
+Previously the mean was $` \mu `$ but